Olutayo0910/Casjob/README.md

 - **Specialized Categories**: Casjob categorizes job listings by industry and skillset, making it simple for job seekers to find opportunities that align with their expertise and preferences.
 ![hireee](https://github.com/Olutayo0910/Casjob/assets/121323757/4b970a25-5153-47ca-97aa-1937bb3a4edc)

+## Tools Used

+- **Flask**: Flask, a lightweight Python web framework, is used for building the backend of Casjob.
+- **SQLite**: Casjob utilizes SQLite as its relational database management system.
+- **HTML/CSS**: HTML and CSS are used for structuring and styling the web pages in Casjob's frontend.
+- **Bootstrap**: Bootstrap is employed to enhance the design and responsiveness of Casjob's user interface.

 ## Installation

 To get started with Casjob, simply clone this repository to your local machine: